ebi-ait/hca-ebi-wrangler-central/docs/tools/handy_snippets.md

 - Right now, even with a good amount of threads (>= 5) it takes about 5 hours to move 1 TB of data.
 It is best practice to [set up a virtual screen](#use-terminal-sessions-in-ec2-tmux-screen) and leave it running.
 - The `output_path` (-o) argument can be pointed out to a local directory
+- Some GEO datasets do not have all their data available in a fastq format.
+For those datasets, a warning pointing to which runs the script failed to retrieve information from will be issued.

 ## Validating files on the ec2: fastq_info